-We invited an Executive Trainer and an HR Director to September edition of #SFANLiveChat to weigh in on how job seekers can prepare for and find careers they love — or let it find them (Take a peek at a recap of the previous edition)
+We invited an Executive Trainer and an HR Director to September edition of #SFANLiveChat to weigh in on how job seekers can prepare for and find careers they love — or let it find them.
+Take a peek at a recap of the previous edition.

 Marricke Gane Kofi is a Donor Consultant/Executive Trainer at Marricke Gane Consulting Ltd while Lexy Boahene is the founder of LX HR Solutions, an HR company that helps Ghanaians in Diaspora find work back home.
-Below are exclusive insights from the chat — on how to determine your career path, stay visible to recruiters, and eventually get hired.
+Below are exclusive insights from the chat — on how to decide your career path, stay visible to recruiters, and get hired.

 1. Understand what a career is and be clear about what you want.

 There’s a difference between having a job and having a career.
 A job is something you get to do to make a living — to earn money — while a career is like a calling.
 “In my view, a career is something you are wired for, love doing, and that adds value to you and others both financially and otherwise,” Marricke explains.

 In a job, you do whatever the boss says and try as much as possible to be in his good books, but in a career; you go above and beyond your job description.
 Your primary focus is not on doing the barest least to earn a paycheck, you take initiatives and do the job as though the company belongs to you.

 “I’d describe it as an occupation that you embark on throughout your working years,” Lexy underscores.
 “They expect you to develop and progress through this journey!”